w3f/polkadot-wiki/docs/learn/learn-nft-projects.md

 ## [KodaDot](https://kodadot.xyz)

-[KodaDot](https://kodadot.xyz) is an open-source NFT marketplace that operates on the Dotsama (Kusama/Polkadot) network, striving to aggregate various NFT standards (Kusama, RMRK, Asset Hub, Basilisk, etc.) in the Dotsama ecosystem, enhancing user experience by abstracting these standards.
+[KodaDot](https://kodadot.xyz) is an open-source NFT marketplace that operates on the Dotsama (Kusama/Polkadot) network, striving to aggregate various NFT standards (Kusama, RMRK, AssetHub, Basilisk, etc.) in the Dotsama ecosystem, enhancing user experience by abstracting these standards.

 KodaDot's strength lies in its commitment to open-source collaboration.
 It has transformed into a